Ashketchum2002/e-cabin/README.md

 ## The webite is responive.
 Responsive images at the end of readme.
 You can also check it out on a mobile.

-# Test Admin cerdentials
+# Test Admin credentials
 email - ashKetchum@gmail.com
 password - 99221

-# Test Employee cerdentials
+# Test Employee credentials
 email - ashishoct2002.ketchum@gmail.com
 password - 89197